leta199/Linear-Regression/README.md

 Finally, plotted scatter plot and boxplots of the varaibles to ensure pre-processing worked well

 **Linear Regression**
+Utilised my linear regression model to model the data from Decile 7.
+Cancel to trade metric renamed to (Cancellation rate) was the dependent variable
+Volatility was our independent variable

+**Interpretation of output**
+Both model managed to explain approxiamtely 70% of the variance in data as seen by both R-sqaured values

+Weights were nearly identical and the weight in my model of 1.0020 shows that my hypothesis was correct, higher volatility means higher cancellation of trades
+Biases differed between the models by 0.87
+Mean sqaured error of my model was approximately 3.5, meaning that predictions of cancelattion rate were off by 3.5 orders on average

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)